kimkiogora/Ona-Code-Challenge/README.md

   community_ranking: ...
 }

-This code is a simple php approach to the above
+This code above ( in src folder ) is a simple php approach to the above